-- - Note: same error for dfdl:testBit if bitPos is not 1..8, or for character positions in a string-value - Indexing of non-array non-optional element - Example: x[1] when x is declared and has both minOccurs="1" and maxOccurs="1" explicitly, or by not stating either or both of them. - Illegal argument value (correct type, illegal value) - Parse Errors
+- Arithmetic Errors - Division by zero - Integer Arithmetic Underflow - Integer Arithmetic Overflow - Note: Floating point math can produce NaN (Not a Number) values.
+This is not an error, nor are properly typed operations on floating point NaN values. - Expression Errors - Dynamic Type Error unable to convert to target type - Example: non-digits found in string argument to xs:int(...) constructor.
+Note: if a DFDL Implementation cannot distinguish Dynamic Type Errors - from Static Type Errors, then a Dynamic Type Error must cause a Schema Definition Error - Index out of bounds error index not <= number of occurrences, or is < 1. - Note: same error for dfdl:testBit if bitPos is not 1..8, or for character positions in a string-value - Indexing of non-array non-optional element - Example: x[1] when x is declared and has both minOccurs="1" and - maxOccurs="1" explicitly, or by not stating either or both of them. - Illegal argument value (correct type, illegal value) - Parse Errors

-Delimiter not found
+- Delimiter not found

-Data not convertible to type
+- Data not convertible to type

-Assertion failed
+- Assertion failed

-Type From?
+- o Discriminator failed

+Deleted: should

-- Assertion failed - Discriminator failed - O Required occurrence not found O No choice alternative successfully parsed O Character set decoding fail and a start read like an extension of the set o - Character set decoding failure and dfdl:encodingErrorPolicy is 'error' - Unparse Errors - Truncation scenarios where truncation is being disallowed - Rounding error rounding needed but not allowed.
-(Unparsing) - No choice alternative successfully unparsed. - Character set encoding failure and dfdl:encodingErrorPolicy is 'error' - Implementation-defined Limit Errors Implementations can have fixed or adjustable limits that some formats and some data may exceed at processing time.
-This specification does not further specify what these errors are, but some possible examples are: - Data longer than allowed for representation of a given data type - Example: exceed maximum length of representation of xs:decimal when Custous what we the limiting foots? dfdl:representation is "text". - Expression references too far back into infoset (parsing) - Expression references too far forward into infoset (unparsing) - Number of array elements exceeds limit. - Regular expression exceeds time limit
+- Required occurrence not found - No choice alternative successfully parsed. - Character set decoding failure and dfdl:encodingErrorPolicy is 'error' - Unparse Errors - Truncation scenarios where truncation is being disallowed - Rounding error rounding needed but not allowed.
+(Unparsing) - No choice alternative successfully unparsed. - Character set encoding failure and dfd:encodingErrorPolicy is 'error' Implementation-defined Limit Errors Implementations can have fixed or adjustable limits that some formats and some data may exceed at processing time.
+This specification - does not further specify what these errors are, but some possible examples are: Data longer than allowed for representation of a given data type - Example: exceed maximum length of representation of xs:decimal when dfdl:representation is "text". - Expression references too far back into infoset (parsing) - Expression references too far forward into infoset (unparsing) - Number of array elements exceeds limit. - Regular expression exceeds time limit